Paliak/PaliaksNotes/docs/Zipping/index.md

 ### Dynamic

-We can simply attach gdb to the binary and read the value as it's passed into dlopen.
+We can simply attach gdb to the binary and read the value as it’s passed into dlopen.
 The only issue is that i have a different version of glibc installed on my system:

 ```bash
 ./stock: /lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.34' not found (required by ./stock)